sinch/sinch-sdk-node/README.md

 ```

 > **Warning**:
-> Do not use this Node.js library in front-end applications (Angular, React, Vue.js, ...).
+> Do not use this Node.js library in front-end applications (such as Angular, React, Vue.js, etc.).
 Doing so can expose your Sinch credentials to end-users as part of the HTML/JavaScript files loaded on their browser.

 ### Node.js supported versions

 The Sinch Node.js SDK follows the [Node.js release cycle](https://nodejs.org/en/about/previous-releases).

 This means that Node.js version 18 will be supported until May 2025.
-However, we recommend you to use the current LTS (20.11.0) or the current Node.js version.
+However, we recommend using the active LTS or the current Node.js version.

 ## Installation